fegran/GoMUSEvPSFex/README.md

 # GoMUSE vPSFex

-Repository containing scripts to perform PSF photometry on MUSE slices.
+This repository contains scripts to perform PSF photometry on MUSE slices.
 Heavily based on Sextractor/PSFex.

 Very unstable for the moment.
 All feedback on this project is valuable.